 Where a candidate has any convictions or cautions, we refer to REC and/or the DfES for guidance.
-When supplying candidates to do regulated activity with children, posts are exempt from the Rehabilitation of Offenders Act 1974.
-Where an agency wishes to place a candidate, who has two non-custodial convictions: one for driving offences and one for shoplifting, in this situation, the agency can make a recruitment decision about using the candidate, but must inform a client school and securely send them a copy of the DBS check prior to a booking, so the school can decide whether they wish to use the candidate in question.
+All recruitment decisions will be made in consultation with the DSO.
+When supplying candidates to undertake regulated activity with children, posts are exempt from the Rehabilitation of Offenders Act 1974.
+Where an agency wishes to place a candidate, who has two non-custodial convictions: eg one for driving offences and one for shoplifting, in this situation, the agency can make a recruitment decision about using the candidate, but must inform a client school and securely send them a copy of the DBS check prior to a booking, so the school can decide whether they wish to use the candidate in question.
 We will also ask the candidate to complete a 'Caution or Conviction' form and file this with the candidate's copy of their DBS.

-6. REFERENCE & HISTORY CHECK
+6. Reference & History Check

-Candidates must provide an up-to-date CV which covers the last 10 years^{}.
+Candidates must provide an up-to-date CV which covers the last 10 years.
 There should be no gaps longer than 1 month without a clear reason being given, and all dates should show month and year.

 If a candidate cannot provide a 10 year history due to age, they should provide a full CV which includes their most recent schooling details.